tModLoader/tModLoader/MigrationGuide_1.4.5.md

 * 🤖: `WallID.Sets.Crimson` -> `WallID.Sets.SpreadsCrimson`
 * 🤖: `WallID.Sets.Hallow` -> `WallID.Sets.SpreadsHallow`
 * 🤖: `Main.DisableIntenseVisualEffects` -> `Main.FlashyEffectsWorld`.
 The new field has the opposite meaning of the old field.
-* 💀: `Main.hasFocus` -> `Terraria.FocusHelper.AllowGameplayInputs`, most likely.
-Other options include `FocusHelper.AllowUIInputs`, `FocusHelper.UpdateVisualEffects`, and many more.
+* 💀: `Main.hasFocus` -> `Terraria.FocusHelper.IsSelectedApplication`, most likely.
+Other options include `FocusHelper.AllowInputProcessing`, `FocusHelper.GameplayActive`, `FocusHelper.UpdateVisualEffects`, and many more.
 Choose the property that best matches the intention of the code.
 * 🤖: `Main.gameInactive` -> `Terraria.FocusHelper.GameplayActive`.
 The new field has the opposite meaning of the old field.
 * 🤖: `NPC.killCount` -> `Terraria.GameContent.BannerSystem.killCount`
 * 🤖: `WorldGen.gen` -> `WorldGen.isGeneratingOrLoadingWorld`